 Then I will write the two letters I have been invited to write, and after that I will look at my mile long list and decide everything else can wait.
 And I will climb under the covers or I will go outside and sit on a bench and I will read.
 Just that.
 This is my plan.

 Wednesday, April 16, 2014

 I feel a weird disconnect with myself.
 My feelings seem muted, like flares on a far horizon as I do, do, do.
-I have so much to do, and my concentration is not as laser-like as it was before my aunt died and the usual routine of things went haywire.
+I have so much to do, and my concentration is not as laser-like as it was before the usual routine of things went haywire.
 It's taking some effort to focus, which is not like me.
 I have still not managed to climb back on top of everything.
 The work is piled high, not all of it attached to pay, but all of it necessary.
 I am digging out task by task, detail by detail.
 I make lots of lists.
 My dad used to say, "He who has no memory makes one of paper."
 I follow his example, jotting down my To Do's on waking and referring to it all through the morning and afternoon.
 At night, I write DONE beside what I have accomplished and move the rest to the next day's list.

 I did manage to get everyone's taxes done and filed yesterday.
 Somehow, maybe because I'm the one with the wonderful accountant from way back, this responsibility falls to me.
 My still undone tasks include things like locating and scanning my dad's death certificate from 18 years ago now, so I can send it along with a letter and two forms of ID from all surviving members of the family to have the cable TV account for the house in Rodney Bay transferred from my dad's name to my brother's and mine.
 Turns out we cannot make any changes on the account until we do this.
 They have been happy to accept monthly payments from a ghost these 18 years, but need all sorts of verifications to update the account.